jorelstudent/ccl_stuff/READ_ME.md

 	comp_stats_v4.py generates your summary statistics with a better metric, as well as generate your corner plots corner_source.py has the definitions for your corner plots, it's been altered so that it does scatter plots

+	There's also an interface folder now
+	This has the most recent copy of homepage.py
+	All you will need to do is fix the paths, but the filenames should all be the same Make sure you have the proper modules downloaded, mostly bokeh and flask And that should be it
+	homepage.py is your friend

 FOR ALL OF THESE MAKE SURE TO CHANGE THE PATHS TO THE PROPER ONES